thelfer/tfel/docs/web/tfel-material.md

  - `IsotropicDistribution` (isotropic distribution of ellipsoids)
  - `TransverseDistribution` (transverse isotropic distribution of ellipsoids)
  - `OrientedDistribution` (aligned distribution of ellipsoids)
+ - `UserDefinedDistributionOfSpheroids` (distribution of spheroids defined with orientation tensors)

 Here are some examples of instantiation: